solojh/EVChargingAnalysis/README.md

 > If the maps don't load directly on GitHub, right-click and choose **Save Link As...**, then open locally in your browser.

 ---

-## 🔄 To Regenerate the Maps

-Run the `EVChargingAnalysis.ipynb` notebook locally using Jupyter Notebook:

-1. Make sure required libraries are installed: